 New photos from the set of Thor: The Dark World have revealed the film’s baddies, the Dark Elves.
 As we learned from the official synopsis, Thor (Chris Hemsworth) has to stop the vengeful Malekith (Christopher Eccleston) from plunging the universe back into darkness, and no one likes darkness.
 You just keep bumping into stuff.
 As for the look of the Dark Elves, they’ve got the neat armor that fits well into the look of the supernatural realms established in the first movie.
 The unmasked dark elf has a half-black, half-white face, which I thought was a sign of peace according to Jerry Seinfeld’s appraisal of black-and-white cookies.
 Then again, that cookie ended up breaking his vomit streak, so perhaps this dark elf is the true face of terror.
 [Upon closer inspection, it looks like the elf's face has been burnt off, so that's much better]

 Hit the jump to check out the images along with some quotes from Tom Hiddleston, and click here for other recent set photos.
 The film also stars Natalie Portman, Stellan Skarsgård, Idris Elba, Adewale Akinnuoye-Agbaje, Kat Dennings, Ray Stevenson, Zachary Levi, Tadanobu Asano, Jaimie Alexander, Rene Russo, and Anthony Hopkins.
 Thor: The Dark World opens in 3D on November 8, 2013.
-[Update: We've added more images of the dark elves after the jump.]
+[Update: We have removed the unofficial images.]

 Here’s what Tom Hiddleston had to say to GQ about the upcoming film:

 You’re filming Thor: The Dark World at the moment – are you feeling more pressure after the success of Avengers?